Gisela Ermel

 Why vergäbt something?
 I can think of only the following reasons: they want something safe location for a later time - or you want to hide something.
 That this object to have been sacrificed in any gods, I think far-fetched.
 We do not even know whether the people of Poverty Point knew any gods at all.

-by the excavators so-called "fox god", an award-occurring motif iconography, any reference to a God (or a master planner?)
+Whether by the excavators so-called "fox god", an award-occurring motif iconography, any reference to a God (or a master planner?)
 Represents, is completely unknown.
 We only know that several times in Poverty Point a humanoid creature was shown that with something on his head or has.

 As in enormous quantities produced and then systematically buried artifacts, one must wonder whether people who have had such a complicated geometric-astronomical facility built, not for what they did reasonable grounds.
 In a future article I will show that the mysterious burial of countless Artifacts and the planned creation of underground material deposit is a typical feature of the cultures just that began with an inexplicable cultural leap - and just as abruptly ended, and not just in North America.